Compassionate Care, National Accreditation:

 It is very important to get news from official sources and take the right precautions to stay healthy and informed during this time.
 Experts have spoken out about the importance of information quoting “facts minimize fear”.
 The Technical Officer of the Department of Mental Health and Substance Use, Aiysha Malik, urges that facts do minimize fear.
 “There are two sources, One is the [World Health Organization]; the other is your national authority… A repeated message for managing fear in the COVID-19 response is to get facts.
 Facts minimize fear.”

 The World Health Organization’s Mental Health and Substance Use Department have stressed the importance of mental health during this time.
 Mental health is considered part of the public health response to COVID-19.
 It is more than just COVID-19, it’s about also focusing on those who are vulnerable.
-People with pre-existing conditions or those dealing with addiction or substance abuse.
+People with pre-existing conditions or those dealing with a behavior disorder.
 This can create stress and more severe situations (mentally and physically).

 mental health policy